ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 You can consistently enforce policy-driven security by using the Ingress networking capability in {{site.data.keyword.containerlong}} or {{site.data.keyword.openshiftshort}}.
 With this approach, you can enable authorization and authentication for all of the applications in your cluster at the same time, without ever changing your app code!
 {: shortdesc}

-Check out the following diagram to see the authentication flow:
+Check out the following diagram to see the authentication flow.

 ![{{site.data.keyword.appid_short_notm}} Kubernetes integration architecture](images/kube-integration.png){: caption="Figure 1. {{site.data.keyword.appid_short_notm}} Kubernetes integration architecture" caption-side="bottom"}